TheChymera/chymeric_tutorials/source/_posts/2013-10-02-neurogentoo.markdown

 * Seamless support for live source packages (get that *very latest* version with that one new function that solves all your problems - directly from the source code upstream wrote 5 minutes ago!)

-I'll cut the Gentoo publicity short, and get to the point: **Gentoo is awesome for science**.
+Cutting the Gentoo publicity short, and getting to the point: **Gentoo is awesome for science**.